daviddatthanh/Python-for-Data-Analysis/README.md

 plt.show()
 ```
 ![job above below mean](3_Project/Images/job_above_below_mean.png)
-*The chart displays the most desired skills (SQL, Python, and AWS) in relation to job counts and their average salary.*
+* Fig.2 Chart displays the most desired skills (SQL, Python, and AWS) in relation to job counts and their average salary.*

-The chart highlights three essential skills—SQL, Python, and AWS—that are critical for many data-related jobs, and the good news is, these skills pay well.
+Fig. 2 highlights three essential skills—SQL, Python, and AWS—that are critical for many data-related jobs, and the good news is, these skills pay well.
 Although Python, the most versatile programming language, has a lower average salary compared to SQL and AWS, its salary range is less spread out, indicating more stability across different roles.
 Data analyst positions, while offering the highest number of jobs, tend to start with lower salaries around $90K.

 The data reveals a clear career progression: data analysts can advance to more lucrative positions like data scientists, where salaries jump significantly.
 The ultimate prestigious role is the senior data scientist, with earnings reaching up to $160K.
 Additionally, machine learning engineers are becoming another leading frontier, driven by high demand and competitive salaries.